 A Dangerous Affair

-From May 1988 to October 1988, Robin began an affair with Marquez, who was in his 40s at the time.
+From May 1988 to October 1988, Robin began an affair with Marquez, who was in his 40s.

-Marquez had claimed that Abrams was after him and had filed dozens of complaints against her alleging telephone harassment, reckless driving, disorderly conduct, and more (Rastrelli).
+Marquez had claimed that Abrams was after him and had filed dozens of complaints against her, alleging telephone harassment, reckless driving, disorderly conduct, and more (Rastrelli).

 Where is Robin?

+Robin later stopped at a gas station in Joliet to purchase gas.
 It was the last sighting of Robin.
 She vanished without a trace sometime after.

-Three days after Robin’s disappearance, Donald Abrams said a woman telephoned him saying her father found Robin’s purse three blocks away from the car’s location.
-The missing woman’s wallet and credit cards were gone, but her checkbook was still in the purse (tribunedigital-chicagotribune).
+According to the Chicago Tribune, “Three days after Robin’s disappearance, Donald Abrams said a woman telephoned him, saying her father found Robin’s purse three blocks away from the car’s location.
+The missing woman’s wallet and credit cards were gone, but her checkbook was still in the purse.”

-In 1991, Marquez and Romo were subpoenaed by a grand jury to appear in a lineup and provide fingerprints, hair and blood samples in connection with Abrams’ disappearance.
-They fought the subpoena, and the Illinois Supreme Court eventually ruled that there was no justification for it because the pair had not been charged with a crime (Theherald-news.com).
+The Herald-News reported, “In 1991, Marquez and Romo were subpoenaed by a grand jury to appear in a lineup and provide fingerprints, hair, and blood samples connected with Abrams’ disappearance.
+They fought the subpoena, and the Illinois Supreme Court eventually ruled that there was no justification for it because the pair had not been charged with a crime.”

-To this day, anyone trying to get records on Robin’s case or pictures of those named in the lawsuit from WCSO, is denied, including newspapers.
+To this day, anyone trying to get records on Robin’s case or pictures of those named in the lawsuit from WCSO is denied, including newspapers.
 Her family cannot even get a death certificate.

 In March 2015, former Will County Sheriff Paul Kaupus received a 10-page anonymous letter threatening to harm Kaupus and his family.
 It also mentioned retired Deputy Chief Nick Ficarello.
 The letter referenced Robin’s case.